BitcoinQnA/Bitcoiner.Guide/wallet/index.md

 For feature consideration in this guide, a wallet must meet these base criteria.

   1. Be non custodial
-  2. Be open source
+  2. Be source viewable (Open Source preferred of course)
   3. Be actively maintained
-  4. Be Bitcoin only or offer Bitcoin only firmware (*Hardware wallets*)
+  4. Offer a Bitcoin focused option or firmware version (*Hardware wallets*)

 ***